stefan-ctrl/clean-hda-typst-template/check-attributes.typ

       panic("Attribute '" + key + "' is invalid.
 Specify a length in the '" + key + "' attribute of the template.")
     }
   }

+  // Check consistency of all attributes related to `authors`

   if (authors == none or authors == ()) {
     panic("Author is missing.
 Specify authors in the 'authors' attribute of the template.")